core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 Group OSCORE adds "request_kid_context" to that list.
 Hereafter, those items are referred to as "request_details".

-The security of such binding depends on the server obtaining source authentication for the request: if this precondition is not fulfilled, a malicious group member could alter a request to the server (without altering the request_details above), and the client would still accept the response as if it were a response to its request.
+The security of such binding depends on the server obtaining source authentication for the request, and on that source matching the request_details: if this precondition is not fulfilled, a malicious group member could alter a request to the server (without altering the request_details above), and the client would still accept the response as if it were a response to its request.